allenai/ike/README.md

 For clusters, I recommend using clusters from the private datastore, in any of the `org.allenai.brownclusters.*` groups.
 The most common one is `datastore://private/org.allenai.brownclusters.acl/c500-v1`.

 When you have created the index, you can use it by modifying [`application.conf`](src/main/resources/application.conf) and restarting.

+## Logging

+OKCorpus logs to standard out and to a rotated logs file in `/local/deploy/okcorpus/logs`, just like all other AI2 services.
+In addition to that, it logs to Papertrail at https://papertrailapp.com/groups/1690753.
+Papertrail is configured to write archives to a bucket in S3 named `ai2-papertrail-backup`.
+All archives go there, not only OKC, so to get the OKC logs you have to filter them out.

+### Usage logging

+OKC logs usage information, such as who is using the tool, how much are they using it, and which features are most popular.
+All that information goes into the logs together with all other logging information, but it uses the special logger named "Usage".
+There is a preconfigured search in Papertrail that shows this information at https://papertrailapp.com/groups/1690753/events?q=Usage%3A.

+So far we have no tools to analyze this information further.
+Maybe I'll get to it tomorrow.